-- 1.0 All University closings are announced on local radio, television channels, and the UF website. - 2.0 Students who do not have access to local radio, TV, or internet are advised to call 800-472-9502 for this information. - 3.0 Students who are unable to travel to class due to treacherous travel conditions are to call and notify the PA program office. - 3.01 Students are expected to use their best judgment in deciding whether or not to travel. - 4.0 Students at Supervised Clinical Practice (SCPE) sites not affected by the adverse weather conditions are required to attend their SCPE even if the University is closed. - 5.0 Students at an SCPE site that has significant adverse weather conditions must use their best judgment in consultation with their preceptors in determining their clinical site attendance regardless of the University's status. - 6.0 If a class/course is cancelled due to inclement weather, the course instructor(s) will determine the "makeup time" for the course. - This may occur during pre-set testing/lab blocks or during other times the faculty member is available that do not conflict with other PA program courses/requirements (including evenings or weekends if necessary).
+- 1.0 All University closings are announced on local radio, television channels, and the UF website. - 2.0 Students who do not have access to local radio, TV, or internet are advised to call 800-472-9502 for this information. - 3.0 Students who are unable to travel to class due to treacherous travel conditions are to call and notify the PA program office. - 3.01 Students are expected to use their best judgment in deciding whether or not to travel. - 4.0 Students at Supervised Clinical Practice (SCPE) sites not affected by the adverse weather conditions are required to attend their SCPE even if the University is closed. - 5.0 Students at an SCPE site that has significant adverse weather conditions must use their best judgment in consultation with their preceptors in determining their clinical site attendance regardless of the University's status.
+Students are not permitted to travel to their clinical site if they are in a location under a level three snow/travel/etc. emergency (the site, their home, or a significant area of travel). - 6.0 If a class/course is cancelled due to inclement weather, the course instructor(s) will determine the "makeup time" for the course. - This may occur during pre-set testing/lab blocks or during other times the faculty member is available that do not conflict with other PA program courses/requirements (including evenings or weekends if necessary).
 This may also occur via electronic means and/or self-study. - 7.0 All PA program classes will be cancelled if a level three emergency is declared in Hancock County regardless of whether or not the university remains open.
 Individual faculty members may cancel their individual classes if a level three emergency is declared in their county of residence or they deem it too dangerous to travel.
 See number 6.0 above for makeup classes.